photoprism/photoprism-docs/docs/developer-guide/setup.md

 bash <(curl -s https://setup.photoprism.app/ubuntu/install-docker.sh)
 ```

-When working with Windows, you need to install the latest version of [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) and also disable "autocrlf" in Git to avoid errors:
+When [working on Windows](faq.md#can-your-development-environment-be-used-under-windows), you need to install the latest version of [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) and also disable "autocrlf" in Git to avoid errors:

 ```bash
 git config --global core.autocrlf false